College fraternities and sororities

-Fraternities and sororities are social organizations at North American colleges and universities.
+In North America, fraternities and sororities (fraternitas and sororitas) are social clubs at colleges and universities.
+They are sometimes collectively referred to as Greek life or Greek-letter organizations, as well as collegiate fraternities or collegiate sororities to differentiate them from general, non-university-based fraternal organizations and fraternal orders, friendly societies, or benefit societies.

-Generally, membership in a fraternity or sorority is obtained as an undergraduate student, but continues thereafter for life.
-Some accept graduate students as well.

-Individual fraternities and sororities vary in organization and purpose, but most share five common elements:
+Generally, membership in a fraternity or sorority is obtained as an undergraduate student but continues thereafter for life by gaining alumni status.
+Some accept graduate students as well; some also provide honorary membership in certain circumstances.
+Individual fraternities and sororities vary in organization and purpose, but most – especially the dominant form known as social fraternities and sororities – share five common elements: